gbdev/pandocs/src/SGB_Command_Palettes.md

 ## SGB Command $19 — PAL_PRI

-This command can set a flag that will let the game clear and prevent use of the user's SGB palette choice, when it sends 1 of the above commands, except PAL_TRN.
+If the player overrides the active palette set (a pre-defined or the custom one), it stays in effect until the smiley face is selected again, or the player presses the X button on their SNES controller.

+However, if `PAL_PRI` is enabled, then changing the palette set (via any of the above commands except `PAL_TRN`) will switch back to the game's newly-modified palette set, if it wasn't already active.

 _Donkey Kong_ (1994) is one known game that appears to use this.